Last updated 04.03.2025 at 11:35am

 Of all of football’s deepest rivalries, the North London Derby is one of the most competitive and intense in English football, if not the world.

-In this blog, we’ll take an in-depth look at the history of the Tottenham vs. Arsenal derby and what makes it special, some key Arsenal vs. Tottenham matches and top player stats.
+In this blog, we’ll take an in-depth look at the history of the Tottenham vs. Arsenal derby and what makes it special, a full list of past results and key players that have made an impact.

 Plus, a look at how you could attend upcoming grudge matches between the rivals in VIP style.